 Your community is a rich resource, particularly if it has a local youth group, and you don’t mind a younger person watching your child.
 If the child goes swimming or does another sport, ask if you can leave a card at the local YMCA branch for coaches.

 Parents can ask for professional references, LinkedIn profiles, and resumes.
-Inquire whether the sitter has done CPR or emergency skill training or taken a babysitting class.
+Inquire whether the sitter has done CPR or emergency skill training from places like Blue Guard Middle East, or taken a babysitting class.
 Where possible and applicable, both parents should be present for the interview.
 Ideally, introduce your child to the sitter while one or both of you are at home.
 This way, you can see how they will interact.

 Reach out to organizations like the Red Cross or Safesitter, which also offer classes for babysitters nationwide.
 Some parents hire sitters or daycare teachers through religious organizations because of many of these run background checks.
 Moreover, they make sure their service providers have undergone specific training.